jhpyle/charts/README.md

 address and should not be, because the API does not use authentication.

+### Using MinIO

+The [MinIO] system includes a console (a web server) accessible on port 9090 of the `<release-name>-minio-console` service.
+You can log in using the username and password you configured with the `minio.auth.rootUser` and `minio.auth.rootPassword` values.

 ### Cleaning up

 To delete the system, run: